Summer Sports Camps Policies

-Campers may transfer to a different sports camp within the same sport, coaching staff without penalty provided there is available space.
+Campers may transfer to a different sports camp within the same sport, coaching staff, within the same summer without penalty provided there is available space.
 All requests for transfers must be submitted in writing via email at firstname.lastname@example.org.
 The difference in fee must be paid by the camper, or if of less value, will be refunded.

 A camper’s registration may not be transferred to a camp that is not currently listed on the Sports Camps website.

 Campers that change attendance options within a camp, including residential to commuter status later than 7 days prior to the start of camp are not eligible to receive a refund on the price difference.
 All requests for changes must be submitted in writing via email at email@example.com.